 Walnut Tree House, Low Road A detached two storey red brick cottage of early to midnineteenth century date with a black pan tile roof and a dentilled brick eaves cornice.
 Substantial central red brick ridge stack with rebuilt upper section.
-It has symmetrical three-bay façade to Low Road, with a centrally placed early twenty-first century red brick lean-to porch with a red pan tile roof.
+It has a symmetrical three-bay façade to Low Road, with a centrally placed early twenty-first century red brick lean-to porch with a red pan tile roof.
 Above the porch is an original blind recess with a stone sill.
-The casement windows within this façade are c2000 replacements, however the original window openings with shallow arched brick lintels have been retained albeit without their sills.
+The casement windows within this façade are c2000 replacements.

+However the original window openings with shallow arched brick lintels have been retained albeit without their sills.
 Single storey late twentieth century red brick lean-to to southern gable end with glazed southern elevation.
 Lower nineteenth century section to rear beneath a catslide roof.
 Shown on the 1884 and 1904, 1:2,500 Ordnance survey maps with a porch which was removed in the later twentieth century.
-This cottage is a key structure at the southern entrance to the Conservation Area.
+This cottage makes an attractive contribution to the Conservation Area.